backstage/backstage/docs/features/software-catalog/descriptor-format.md

 For now, it is recommended to not specify a namespace unless you have specific need to do so.
 This means the entity belongs to the `"default"` namespace.

-Namespaces may also be part of the catalog, and are `v1` / `Namespace` entities, i.e. not Backstage specific but the same as in Kubernetes.

 Namespaces must be sequences of `[a-zA-Z0-9]`, possibly separated by `-`, at most 63 characters in total.
+Namespace names are case insensitive and will be rendered as lower case in most places.

-Example: `tracking-services`, `CircleciV2-Entities`
+Example: `tracking-services`, `payment`

 ### `uid` [output]